AnayDubey/Amazon-Product-Reviews-Sentiment-Analysis/README.md

 Word Cloud (Optional): Visualizes frequently used words in the reviews.
 Results
 The analysis provides insight into overall customer sentiment, helping to understand customer feedback trends.
 Positive, negative, and neutral sentiments are summarized and visualized, offering potential applications for business insights and customer feedback analysis.

-Future Enhancements
-Incorporate additional sentiment analysis models to compare results.
-Extend visualization to other review categories or products.
-Implement real-time analysis for ongoing reviews.